-Providing reliable, low-latency access to cloud-based software as a service, or SaaS, applications is a critical...
+Providing reliable, low-latency access to cloud-based software as a service (SaaS) applications is a critical requirement...

-requirement for all IT organizations.
-In response, software-defined WAN, or SD-WAN, providers are rapidly improving their products to deliver high-quality network experiences for cloud-based apps.
+for all IT organizations.
+In response, software-defined WAN (SD-WAN) providers are rapidly improving their products to deliver high-quality network experiences for cloud-based apps.

 SD-WAN uses software and cloud-based technologies to simplify WAN services delivery.
 Software-based virtualization enables network abstraction that results in simplified network operations.
 It also enables IT and business managers to reliably and securely deploy internet-based connectivity with the resulting benefits of ubiquity, high bandwidth and low cost.

 The adoption of cloud computing and SaaS has rapidly changed the way end users access their applications.
 The use of popular SaaS applications, including Salesforce, Google Docs and Microsoft Office 365, has skyrocketed.
 Every day, millions of workers access the cloud to use cloud computing services like Amazon Web Services (AWS), cloud-based storage, unified communications services and conferencing applications.

 SD-WAN providers are expanding their capabilities to ensure reliable, high-speed and low-latency connectivity between multiple cloud providers and enterprise networks.
 From a technology standpoint, SD-WAN products monitor the health and quality of WAN links and -- assuming multiple connections -- leverage policy and network logic to pick the fastest path.